AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2022-2-23-Post-MeasureIt.md

 ```
 The final result(the colored columne showes the average time which has been use foreach algorithm):
 ![mine](../assets/images/zahra.png "ZSTA")
-As it is shown in the results, the second way works faster.
-She guessed that it can be because, in the first way we also must specify the types of variables, but in the second way there is no such need.
+As it is shown in the results, the first way is faster.